eSolutionsTech/kubelake-bdw-2024/docs/exercises/2-Processing/workshop.md

 ### 3.2  Correlation Between Event Severity and Stock Price Impact:

 Analyze the correlation between impact factor (from ESG events) and the stock price changes.
-Determine if certain event types (e.g., Governance events) have a more significant impact on stock prices than others.
+Determine if certain event types (Ex.: Governance events) have a more significant impact on stock prices than others.

 ``` scala